 Clear Lake is one of the top two contributors to the local Lake County economy, according to the 2016 Lake County Comprehensive Economic Development Strategy, which cites the lake as "the cornerstone of the local visitor and recreation markets," mainly through boating and bass fishing tourism.
+It is essential to the traditional cultural resources and economies of the seven federally recognized tribes of the area; the condition of the lake affects the safety of traditional ceremonies, as well as fishing and consumption of fish in accordance with tribal customs.
 Clear Lake is the oldest species-rich, warm water, natural lake in North America.
 It supports the surrounding ecosystems of native plants and animals, as well as species introduced by the Department of Fish and Wildlife.
 Clear Lake and the surrounding environment are also a home to endangered and rare animal species.
+However, the lake also experiences environmental challenges such as harmful algal blooms and mercury contamination from legacy mining issues.